-The live class sessions are held on Thursday evenings.
+The live class sessions are held on Tuesday evenings.
 These sessions provide opportunities to practice what you've learned in the asynchronous materials in small group activities, to learn from each other, and to ask questions.
 You can find details on how to prepare for each synchronous session on Canvas.

 Please plan to attend the entire live session.
-If you are not able to attend a session, please contact the instructor.
+If you are not able to attend a session, please contact the instructor in advance.

 During synchronous sessions, you will work together to complete guided small group exercises [SGEs] that are a culmination of materials learned during the week.
 The SGEs are designed to reinforce learning the course content in collaborative, fun, and low stakes ways.
+Synchronous session activities are group assignments that will receive a numerical grade.
+See the assignment page for each synchronous session for details.
 These activities make up 15% of your course grade.